vikassri/vikassri.github.io/_posts/2020-07-23-OpenCV-Basics-1.md

 | ![img](../../resource/opencv/hbird.jpg) | ![img](../../resource/opencv/vbird.jpg) |

-But still there is Issue while adding the gray and color image, but I have written a simple funtion to covert it and add it, lets see the example.
+But still there is Issue while adding the gray and color image, but I have written a simple function to covert it and add it, lets see the example.

 ```python
 import cv2